Marvels: "Judgement Day"

+"The Day She Died"

-In the 1970s, Sheldon releases his book Marvels, and it is an instant bestseller.
-He remains dismayed at the public's reaction to the Marvels and is disgusted by Jameson (who is now publisher of the Daily Bugle) and his screeds against Spider-Man, who has been framed for the death of NYPD Captain George Stacy.
+In the early 1970s, Sheldon publishes Marvels, which becomes an instant bestseller.
+He remains dismayed at the public's reaction to the Marvels and is disgusted by Jameson and his screeds against Spider-Man, who has been framed for the death of NYPD captain George Stacy.
 Sheldon resolves to investigate the murder and clear Spider-Man's name.
-While talking to a witness with Luke Cage, he learns that not only do the police believe Spider-Man is innocent, but that they suspect Otto Octavius is the killer.
+While talking to a witness with Luke Cage, he learns that not only do the police believe Spider-Man is innocent, but that they suspect Otto Octavius to be the real killer.
 Sheldon interviews Octavius, but he refuses to confess to the murder.
 Sheldon then interviews Stacy's daughter Gwen and develops a friendship with her.
 Gwen's admiration and trust in the Marvels gives Sheldon a sudden insight: the purpose of the Marvels is to protect innocents like Gwen.
-On his way to meet her at Peter Parker's apartment, Sheldon witnesses Gwen's kidnapping by the supervillain Green Goblin.
+On his way to meet her at the apartment of her boyfriend, Peter Parker, Sheldon witnesses Gwen's kidnapping by the Green Goblin.
 He follows the Goblin to the Brooklyn Bridge and a confrontation with Spider-Man.
-Watching their battle through a telephoto lens, Sheldon is certain that Spider-Man will defeat the villain and rescue the innocent victim, because that's what Marvels do.
+Watching their battle through a telephoto lens, Sheldon is certain that Spider-Man will defeat the villain and rescue Gwen.
 Instead, Gwen is knocked off the bridge and killed, and Sheldon's faith in the Marvels is shattered.
-He plans to retire, but before he can hang up his camera, a final photo is taken of Phil, his wife, and a "nice, normal boy" — Danny Ketch, who, unbeknownst to Sheldon, will grow up to become the demonic hero Ghost Rider.
+He plans to retire, but before he can hang up his camera, he has his assistant take a final photo of himself, Doris, and a "nice, normal boy" — Danny Ketch, who, unbeknownst to Sheldon, will grow up to become the demonic hero Ghost Rider.

 Epilogue

-During Christmas time, Sheldon is with his daughters in Rockefeller Center when the Sentinels begin attacking.
-The X-Men, who were walking among the crowd, spring into action with Sheldon and his daughters left in awe at both Banshee and Storm.
+During Christmas time in the mid-1970s, Sheldon is with his daughters in Rockefeller Center when the Sentinels begin attacking.
+The X-Men, who were walking among the crowd, spring into action with Sheldon and his daughters left in awe at Banshee and Storm.
 After the Sentinels are defeated, the cops try to monitor the situation when Nova, who admits that he is new, appears to help with any civilian casualties.
-Beth and Jennie ask their father if what occurred was anything like his old job, to which he answers positively adding: "It's scary.
+Beth and Jennie ask their father if what occurred was anything like his old job, to which he answers positively, adding: "It's scary.
 It's exciting.
 It's thrilling.
 All of it at once".
 Having relived the thrill and earning the gumption to write another article, he resists and takes his daughters back home for the night.